50 things you absolutely have to do in Leeds before you die – how many have you done?

 29. Fill up on street food at Belgrave Feast

 Come on, everyone has to do Belgrave Feast at least once.
 They fill every inch of space with street food vendors, so you can tuck into everything from jerk chicken to bao buns, hot dogs and chocolate brownies.
-It comes with craft stalls and entertainment too, so your whole day’s sorted.
+It comes with craft stalls, kids activities and entertainment too, so you can make a day of it.

 30. Join the crowds for Leeds West Indian Carnival